XtherDevTeam/hoshi-lang/docs/IR.md

 ### 2.1. `IRModule`

-An `IRModule` is the top-level container for a compiled `yoi-lang` source file.
+An `IRModule` is the top-level container for a compiled `hoshi-lang` source file.
 It contains all the necessary information to represent that module:

 *   `functionTable`: A table of all functions defined within the module.
 *   `structTable`: Definitions for all `struct` types.